 For example, a TLS proxy may be impacted by the total number of TCP connections or the number of new TCP connections per second.
 Similarly, some network equipment is sensitive to the packet-per-second rate and packet size.

 By the way, if you’re not familiar with some of these acronyms, check out our handy fixed wireless glossary!

 Extracting network telemetry metrics specific to particular types of equipment or applications can be useful and interesting.
 However, there’s a more fundamental set of metrics that every network needs to understand to deliver good quality to its users.
 We think of these metrics as the ‘physics’ of networks.
 We’ve worked hard to build a platform that brings this information to network operators at a high granularity and also at short intervals.

-“The three metrics that every network should track at a high granularity (each endpoint such as a customer or device) and at a short interval (<=10s) are Throughput, Latency & Loss”
+The three metrics that every network should track at high granularity (at each endpoint such as a customer or device) and at a short interval (<10s) are throughput, latency, and loss.

 These metrics control the performance of every use case and application your network delivers.
-An application may still deliver poor performance even if the network is operating properly but the inverse is not possible.
+An application may still deliver poor performance even if the network is operating properly, but the inverse is not possible.

 If you’d like to learn more about network telemetry monitoring and understanding the grayscale in your network, book a meeting and get a demo of Preseem.